AbhilashG97/WatermelonMochi/Semester 7/Machine Learning and Data Mining/Theory and Notes/Linear Regression/Multivariate Linear Regression/README.md

 We however don't have to manually choose the type of the hypothesis (i.e. whether it should be linear/quadratic/cubic).
 The type of the hypothesis can be choosen automatically by another algorithm.

 :warning: In case of polynomial regression feature scaling and mean normalization become very important as the value of each feature set becomes quite large.

+# Resources

+This is a really good post which covers a lot about [linear regression](https://machinelearningmedium.com/2017/08/23/multivariate-linear-regression/).